klenert17/Engineering_4_Notebook/README.md

 #### Reflection

 This assignment was simple in wiring and a little harder to code.
-Once I understood what the gyro lines meant, I realized I can choose which axis it prints, making it much easier. f commands were also very helpful to learn.
+Once I understood what the gyro lines meant, I realized I can choose which axis it prints, making it much easier. f commands were also very helpful to learn, as they make printing much faster.

 ### Part 2

 #### Assignment description

-For this assignment we had to make a warning light turn on if the breadboard is tilted at 90 degrees, and make it run on a battery, not connected to the computer.
+For this assignment we had to make a warning light turn on if the breadboard is tilted at 90 degrees.
+We also had to make it battery powered, not connected to the computer.

 #### Evidence